ArdhitoN/TryingToUnderstand/Intelligence/RL.md

   * Define optimality criteria x for each (could be different for both, e.g., discounting-free refers to gain + bias converged, whilst discounted refers to v_gamma converged).
   * In the sampling scenario, we could reduce the term convergence here to "the norm of the gradient less than some tolerance number".
 So it doesn't need to end up living in the optimal region (as it might not work).
   * Find how many samples are needed for convergence
+  *

+22. What's the origin of policy gradient methods?
+Actually, there are two major ways for updating the policy gradients:
+* Based on maximization of policy's value difference, e.g., gain difference --> This one leads to TRPO & PPO
+* Based on gradient of the policy's value (this is basically the special case for the first scheme)